-Below, we first present a broad overview of the origins of state courts research, including the contributions of neo-institutionalist scholars at the turn of the century and theoretical advancements in the subfield.
+Below, we present a broad overview of the origins of state courts research, including the contributions of neo-institutionalist scholars at the turn of the century and theoretical advancements in the subfield.
 We then discuss efforts to explain the emergence of new-style judicial campaigns, including a focus on the attributes that drive voter turnout and causal forces associated with vote choice, as well as the defense of judicial elections that emerged in the early 2000s.
-From there, we address the current state of the subfield, including notable recent contributions published in SPPQ.
+From there, we address the current state of the subfield.
 We conclude by identifying areas of state courts research that remain in need of attention.
+Throughout, we highlight notable contributions published in SPPQ.